Buckminsterfullerene02/dev-guide/src/ModSupport/ModKits/DeveloperModkits/HowCooked.md

 As you can see, it is still quite limited.
 To maximise the potential of the cooked content in the editor, some engine changes will be necessary - but they are really no that complicated changes.
 Most of the changes are simply necessary to guard against editor code paths that aren't expecting cooked content.

+## Editor only data

+Before I go into the engine changes, I want to mention about editor only data.

+While making engine changes you may notice some code mentioning "editor data", "editor only data" or `WITH_EDITORONLY_DATA`.
+This is an option for packages to be cooked **with** all the extra metadata that the game itself doesn't need - most notably kismet graph data (rather than just the compiled bytecode) for blueprints, material shader code for materials, and niagara effect node definitions in niagara assets.
+I believe this exists again due to UEFN as it is enabled for that.

+Editor only data does inflate the size of assets considerably, but it does give the obvious benefit that you can still use cooked editor while still having blueprint/material source code show up in the modkit!

+Editor only data does not replace the need to make most of the engine changes below, so please keep reading on for that information.

 ## Engine changes

 I will explain each engine change I had to make in UE5.6.1 for the Subnautica 2 modkit - what they are and how they work.
 Your results will vary depending on the engine version, but that is for you to figure out.